vaclavhanzl/prak/README.md

 For alignment with audio, you will need a Czech voice recording (wav) and a corresponding utf8 Czech plain text transcript (in txt or TextGrid).
-The transcript can contain usual interpunction (as a secretary would transcribe it) but should be precise even at disfluencies - if the recording contains a repeated word, so should the transcript.
+The transcript can contain usual punctuation (as a secretary would transcribe it) but should be precise even at disfluencies - if the recording contains a repeated word, so should the transcript.

 Multiple pronunciation variants are considered, the acoustic model will hopefully choose the right